 Either way, if you’re concerned your loan size is too big, the safest thing to do is to not spend the excess funds.

 I haven’t applied for the PPP yet.
 How do I make sure I get the right amount?

 We recommend three basic steps to making absolute sure you’re requesting the right PPP loan amount:

-Read our guide to calculating the PPP loan amount for your business type
+- Read our guide to calculating the PPP loan amount.

 I got two PPP loans.
 What do I do?